jlund/actually-automatic/README.md

 ### Why does this matter?
 > "Keeping your software up to date is one of the most important things you can do to maintain your Apple product's security." — [Apple](https://support.apple.com/en-us/HT201222)

-Almost every new iOS release includes critical bug fixes for a variety of security vulnerabilities, but **iOS doesn't tell you when a new update is available.**
+Almost every new software update includes critical bug fixes for a variety of security vulnerabilities.
+[Rapid Security Responses](https://support.apple.com/en-us/HT201224) include fixes for "issues that might have been exploited or reported to exist 'in the wild.'"

+However, iOS and macOS don't immediately tell you when a new update or Rapid Security Response is available.

 This project's goal is to help close that gap.

-### Wait, aren't iOS updates automatic?
+### Wait, aren't software updates automatic?

 Sort of.
 Slowly.
 Sometimes.

-If Automatic Updates are enabled (`Settings > General > Software Update > Automatic Updates`), your iPhone *might* download and install the new iOS update several days or weeks later — but only if all of the following conditions are true:
+If Automatic Updates are enabled (`Settings > General > Software Update > Automatic Updates`), your device *might* download and install a new update several days or weeks later — but only if all of the following conditions are true:

 1. It's plugged in or resting on a wireless charger.
 2. It's connected to WiFi.